GeoGroup/CZM_CEL_Coupling/README.md

-Sure!
-Here's the English version of the `README.md`:

----

-# README

 ## Overview

 This script processes an Abaqus input file (`.inp`) and automatically inserts 3D cohesive elements (e.g., `COH3D8`, `COH3D6`) between specified elements to simulate fractures or sliding interfaces.